China bemoans 'confusing' US signals but holds hope for a Trump-Xi meet | AFP - This kiji is

 China's ambassador to the US, Cui Tiankai, raised similar doubts about the relationship between the world's two largest economic powers.

-Also appearing on Fox, he confirmed reports that China has grown frustrated in trade talks because of conflicting signals from the Trump administration.
+Also appearing on Fox, he said China has grown frustrated in trade talks because of conflicting signals from the Trump administration.
 Cui said other ambassadors in Washington shared his frustration.

 "They don't know who was the final decision-maker" in the administration, he said.
 "Of course, presumably the president would take the final decision.
 But who is playing what role?
 It can be very confusing."